-Municipalities across the GTA typically have budgets completed and approved by April 30 of each year.
+Municipalities across Durham Region, the GTA and Ontario typically have budgets completed and approved by April 30 of each year.
 The province also completes the education levy, which is included in the municipal tax rate, by this time.
 Tax rates are published after this date and will be updated here once available.

 The rates listed in some of the communities that are located outside of the GTA might help to placate those who think they have the highest tax rates.
 The grass isn't always greener!